eleadufresne/Stream-Processor/README.md

 # Overview
-Apache Flink powers this app and offers an efficient solution for intelligent agriculture.
-It automates data processing and continuously monitors a designated directory, reading new files every 10 seconds.
-The app is explicitly tailored to analyze fruit data, effectively filtering and quantifying various fruit types.
-After processing, it stores these results in a MySQL database.
-This tool streamlines agricultural data analysis, significantly reducing manual effort and time.
+This app uses Apache Flink for automated data processing and monitoring of a designated directory to read new files every 10 seconds.
+It analyzes fruit data and stores the results in a MySQL database.
-It paves the way for more informed and timely decisions in intelligent farming.
+This tool streamlines agricultural data analysis, reducing manual effort and time.
+Prometheus and Grafana are used for logging and monitoring.

 ### Features
 - Real-time monitoring of fruit quality and maturity